inducer/relate/doc/flow.rst

         This may be used to limit the amount of 'extra credit' achieved beyond :attr:`max_points`.

+    .. attribute:: bonus_points

+        (Optional, an integer or floating point number if given) This number of points will be added to every participant's score.

     .. attribute:: rules

         (Optional) Some rules governing students' use and grading of the flow.